SimCPR®Pro is a smart tool that makes CPR more effective.

 After switching the device on, the flashing red LED indicates a correct tempo of chest compressions (110/min).

-As long as the distance traveled is less than 5 cm/2 inches, the red LED will continue flashing.
+As long as compression-decompression is less than 5 cm/2 inches, the red LED will continue flashing.
+This means compressions are not deep enough and/or the recoil of the victim’s chest is not complete.

-As soon as the distance covered is more than 5 cm/2 inches, the green LED will flash (110/min).
+As soon as compression-decompression of the chest is more than 5 cm/2 inches, the green LED will flash (110/min).

-This form of feedback improves the quality of CPR, even by healthcare professionals.
+This form of feedback improves the quality of CPR, even by healthcare professionals (Resuscitation 2019).

 Please feel free to contact us.

-Palsma studied medicine and has more than 25 years of expertise in bystander CPR.
+Dr. Palsma studied medicine (MD) and has more than 25 years of expertise in bystander CPR.

 He trained thousands of students, wrote several first aid books and developed SimCPR-feedback in his mission to optimize survival from cardiac arrest.

-After working for Philips, he started several companies with different accelerometer application.
+After working for Philips, he started several companies with different accelerometer applications.
 He joined his experience with Dr. Palsma to develop SimCPR-feedback.